bcomnes/old-bret.io/_posts/quill.p3k.io/2015-03-20-enabled-pubsubhubbub.md

 published: true
 syndicate: null
 ---
 Enabled Pubsubhubbub on my html index.
 Living in the future!
-Woop!